 It is expected that network elements shall recover the signal's clock coming from the core network and regenerate it in both directions (downstream and upstream) to maintain frequency synchronization.
 However, due to component failures or misconfiguration, a constant frequency difference (inaccuracy) between the PRC and the local clock causes the pulses to constantly slide in one direction with respect to a reference (accurate) clock.
 As the phase error accumulates, it can cause periodic clock slips, bit slips and even bit errors.

-The simplified diagram below shows a reference clock pulses in green.
+The simplified diagram below shows reference (master, PRC) clock pulses in green.
 The blue clock (or signal) pulses represent the output of a DUT out of synchronization (or free running) with a transmit frequency faster than the PRC.
 In this example, since the DUT is running faster, the rising edge of its pulses progressively appear earlier than the reference pulses, increasing the time interval error (TIE) between the two (red line or wander).
+A straight TIE or TE wander ramp is a clear indication of frequency offset between the DUT and the reference clock.

 Frequency offset measurements require an accurate reference clock traceable to (in sync with) the PRC or by comparing two signals (using the highest hierarchy signal available as the reference).
 The reference is often the downstream signal, coming from the Core of the network.